State of the Workforce: Key findings

 Talent today has more leverage in the labor market, due in large part to long-term shortages of digital skills and workers re-evaluating where their careers fit into their lives.

-Almost half of respondents (41%) have terminated an assignment early due to dissatisfaction.
+Almost half of respondents (41%) have terminated a task or assignment early due to dissatisfaction.
 Beyond the fact that talent has higher expectations across the board, if employers don’t deliver, the most skilled workers are also empowered to quickly find a new role that better suits their expectations.

 Today’s talent wants it all